pfeyz/colag-irrel-and-ambig/README.md

 # Irrelevance and Ambiguity

-How can (oracle) knowledge of the trigger status of an input sentence effect learning?
+How can (oracle) knowledge of the trigger status of an input sentence affect learning?

-The learner is inspecting a sentence S. Given this oracle knowledge, they know that this sentence either
+The learner is inspecting a sentence S. Given the oracle knowledge, they know that this sentence either

 - contains a global trigger for Pi=0 or 1.